 Holds enough veggies for four to five servings

 Prone to discoloration, which doesn't affect performance

 While you don’t necessarily need a grill pan and a grill basket, the options from Weber make it hard to choose just one.
-Similar in design to the grill pan, the Weber 6434 Deluxe Ss Vegetable Basket is made of durable stainless steel with slots that allow oil and drippings to flow out.
+Similar in design to the grill pan, the Weber Deluxe Stainless Steel Grill Basket is made of durable stainless steel with slots that allow oil and drippings to flow out.
 However, unlike the grill pan, which has shorter, flatter edges, the vegetable basket has deep sides that make it perfect for piling up vegetables or using as a wok pan for diced meat.

 You can also use this Weber vegetable basket in the oven, but if you go that route, you’ll need to put a drip pan underneath to catch any oil or drippings that leak through the slots.

 Price at time of publish: $33 for large

 Claws are sharp and effective